-So to summarize (and perhaps preach a bit)... we as an American culture have adopted this pathological mythos about "the balance of Nature": the completely unfounded expectation of stability: grasslands stay as grasslands, and forests stay forests, only if we leave them alone... a myth built as much upon the desire that something stays the same as we strive for comforts amid our mad rush into a technological future whose only certainty is that turmoil will come ever faster.
+So to summarize (and perhaps preach a bit)... we as an American culture have adopted a pathological mythos, the completely unfounded expectation of equilibrium, or stability in "Nature": grasslands stay grasslands, and forests stay forests, but only if we leave them alone... a myth built as much upon the desire that something stays the same as we strive for mortal comforts amid our mad rush into a technological future whose only certainty is that turmoil will come ever faster.
 We want something to be reliable, a foundation upon which to even recognize ourselves, while the social foundation of that stability in family is under increasing attack and disintegration.
-And yet the demonstrable reality in nature is that the only true multi-century ecological stability this continent has ever seen was maintained by periodic disturbance initiated by very stable extended families.
-Disturbance inhibited succession at whatever preferred stage to maintain early seral groundcover for their own specific purposes, even in forests.
+And yet the demonstrable reality in nature is that the only true multi-century ecological stability this continent has seen in the entire Holocene was maintained by periodic disturbance initiated by very stable extended families.
+The initiated disturbance to inhibit or restart succession at whatever preferred stage for their own specific purposes, even in forests.
 Early successional plants are the vegetables and grains people need for food, as do animals.
 Even in forests, trees were typically selected for food.
 They were pruned in harvesting which reduced end weight and strengthened branches.
 They were spaced to maintain groundcovers and fruited shrubs were burned or coppiced to increase their yield before they went decadent.
 People tended nature to make it more productive and predictable, and sometimes, an even more beautiful place to play with their babies while they processed the fruits of the land (right).
 Can you imagine being there with them?
 Stability was built by regular disturbance: harvesting, gathering, burning, and hunting... processes initiated to satisfy human expectations based in knowledge of the land they maintained, taking action before the system drifted beyond control limits.
 Effectively, the land was stabilized by a human control system.